 Perhaps the easiest path to transitioning to client-side is through your sector experience.
-If you’re clients have been pre-dominantly FMCG, then it’s going to make sense to target FMCG companies; if you have worked on several car accounts then it’s going to make sense to try and cross over into client-side automotive.
+If your clients have been pre-dominantly FMCG, then it’s going to make sense to target FMCG companies; if you have worked on several car accounts then it’s going to make sense to try and cross over into client-side automotive.

-Depending on what level you are when you leave your agency, a great role to transition into client-side is as a Campaign Manager, which would be equivalent to a SAM or AD level, depending on the scope.
-Corporates that have an internal agency set-up are also good to target for obvious reasons.
+Depending on what level you are when you leave your agency, a great role to transition into client-side is as a Campaign Manager, which would be equivalent to a SAM or AD level depending on the scope.
+Corporates that have an internal agency setup are also good to target for obvious reasons.
 Brand and Senior Brand Manager roles can also be applicable, it just depends on the remit and how flexible the hiring manager is.

-We have had contractors go into client-side roles for what was meant to be a 3-month stint and one year later they are still there, with an offer of another renewal.
-The great thing about a contract role is that often hiring managers are a little more flexible about who they put in, so that ‘lack of client-side experience’ is overlooked in lieu of you being available and ready to go with great skills and the right attitude!
+We have had contractors go into client-side roles for what was meant to be a three-month stint and one year later they are still there, with an offer of another renewal.
+The great thing about a contract role is that often hiring managers are a little more flexible about who they put in, so that ‘lack of client-side experience’ is overlooked in lieu of you being available and ready to go with great skills and the right attitude.
 It’s then up to you to prove how indispensable you are!

 Last but not least, you should think about revising your CV to be more ‘marketing speak’.
 Instead of talking about creative awards, talk about commercial results – what was the uplift in sales?
 How much did brand advocacy shift, how many click-throughs did the campaign generate?
 Look at what the role requirements are and think about how your experience can be expressed to best sell your agency experience for a client-side role.
 Talk in terms of your achievements – not simply your responsibilities.

-If any of the above has made you think about wanting to have a confidential chat, iknowho is very well placed to help share our industry knowledge, and answer any further questions you might have.
+If any of the above has made you think about wanting to have a confidential chat, iknowho is very well placed to help share our industry knowledge and answer any further questions you might have.